 - Professors and classes may differ regarding attendance requirement, scheduling assignment due dates and exams.
 All college students must study each professor’s syllabus for each class.

-- Students with disabilities must identify their disabilities to Student Accessibility Services (SAS), request accommodations for their disabilities (if accommodations may be necessary), and provide supporting medical and/or psycho-educational documentation.
+- Students with disabilities must identify their disabilities to The Center for Disability Resources (CDR), request accommodations for their disabilities (if accommodations may be necessary), and provide supporting medical and/or psycho-educational documentation.
 The documentation must verify the disability, describe the extent of the impairment and provide information which supports the need for specific accommodations.